How To Retain Tow Truck Drivers

 The first key to retaining quality tow truck operators is to give your people a degree of control.
 I learned this lesson in my own business a long time ago.

 My towing company was a 24-hour operation with 12 trucks and 25 full/part-time drivers.
 We were primary for many of the motor clubs and served on rotation for five different law enforcement agencies.
+And one thing I always questioned during my time in the towing business was, are motor clubs a shortcut to mediocrity or a necessary evil for growing your business?
 We had dozens of house accounts and hundreds of regular customers.
 As many towing companies, our services ranged from a simple motorcycle tow across town to responding to tractor-trailer rollovers, where we would be required to show up with an army of manpower and equipment within minutes of receiving the call.

 I’m telling you all of this, not to brag, but so that you understand the chaos that had to be managed on a daily basis.